Hobart and William Smith Colleges: Publications

 Seneca Review, founded in 1970 by James Crenner and Ira Sadoff, is published twice yearly, spring and fall, by Hobart and William Smith Colleges Press.
 Distributed internationally, the magazine's emphasis is poetry, and the editors have a special interest in translations of contemporary poetry from around the world.
 Publisher of numerous laureates and award-winning poets, including Seamus Heaney, Rita Dove, Jorie Graham, Yusef Komunyakaa, Lisel Mueller, Wislawa Szymborska, Charles Simic, W.S.
 Merwin, and Eavan Boland, Seneca Review also consistently publishes emerging writers.
 In 1997, Seneca Review began publishing the "lyric essay," creative nonfiction that borders on poetry, under the associate editorship of John D'Agata.

 Echo and Pine is the annual student-produced college yearbook.
 Originally two separate publications, the Hobart Echo of Seneca, and the William Smith Pine, the two merged in the 1960s to create one publication to serve both colleges.
 The Herald is the student-run school newspaper, founded in the late 19th century as the Hobart Herald.

-The Pulteney St. Survey is the official magazine of Hobart and William Smith Colleges.

-martini is the alternative student publication at Hobart & William Smith Colleges featuring an oftentimes witty and critical look at music, politics and social issues on both the Colleges' campus and on the national level.
+The Pulteney St. Survey is the official magazine of Hobart and William Smith Colleges. martini is the alternative student publication at Hobart & William Smith Colleges featuring an oftentimes witty and critical look at music, politics, and social issues on both the colleges' campus and on the national level.

 Thel provides an outlet for HWS student artists and writers.
-The bi-annual, student-run publication features poetry, photography, visual art and short stories created by HWS students.
+The bi-annual, student-run publication features poetry, photography, visual art, and short stories created by HWS students.
 The Aleph is a journal that expresses global perspectives by conveying the insights of HWS and Union College students who studied abroad in joint programs as well as international and exchange students from both campuses.
 The journal is sponsored by the Hobart and William Smith Colleges and Union College Partnership for Global Education.

 Debate

 The HWS Debate Team dates back over 100 years.
-Notable recent victories include the 2016 Cornell IV, the 2015 Brad Smith Debate Tournament @ University of Rochester, the 2012 US National Championships, and the 2012 and 2009 Northeastern Regional Championship.
+Notable recent victories include a 17th place finish at the Worlds Universities Debate Championship in 2024, the 2016 Cornell IV, the 2015 Brad Smith Debate Tournament @ University of Rochester, the 2012 US National Championships, and the 2012 and 2009 Northeastern Regional Championship.
 The team hosts the HWS IV (one of the largest tournaments in North America) each fall, and the HWS Round Robin (an international tournament of champions) each spring.
 Every year, an HWS debater is honored with the Nathan D. Lapham Prize in Public Speaking, which comes with a cash award of up to $1000 to the student.
-HWS is among the few liberal-arts colleges to offer numerous four-year debate scholarships.
+HWS is among the few liberal arts colleges to offer numerous four-year debate scholarships.

 Music

-Hobart and William Smith has a number of ensemble groups, including:
+Hobart and William Smith has several ensemble groups, including: